opensourcedesign/jobs/jobs/2017-03-15-Enhance-UI-Aspects-in-Conversations-app.md

 date_posted: 2017-03-15
 ---

-<h4>Conversations is a modern XMPP chat client for android <h4/>
+Conversations is a modern XMPP chat client for android.
 It already has some nice material design, but I think it would benefit from some more material elements like mentioned in that issue.

 Thanks in advance! 😊